shurikeagle/some-auth/README.md

 - HMAC SHA-256 algorithm for JWT

 The builder requires to specify [AuthRepository](https://docs.rs/some-auth/latest/some_auth/trait.AuthRepository.html) trait implementation with [use_repository](https://docs.rs/some-auth/latest/some_auth/struct.UserServiceBuilder.html#method.use_repository) method.
-In this example, we'll use [PgAuthRepository](https://docs.rs/some-auth/latest/some_auth/struct.PgAuthRepository.html) (postgres repository) which is available with `pg-repository` feature.
+In this example, we'll use `PgAuthRepository` (postgres repository) which is available with `pg-repository` feature.
 To see tables scheme, see `src/repository/pg_repository.sql`
-Some features with other implementations (mongo for example) will be added into the crate during the time.

 Example:
 ```rust